LucaRancati/My-portfolio/README.md

 📌 Stay tuned — more projects are coming!

 ## Additional Public Projects from My Role at E.CA Economics
+Most of my work relies on confidential data provided by clients.
+For this reason, I am not able to share the visualisations or quantitative results produced in these projects.
+However, I occasionally work for public institutions that publish the results of these studies.

-These studies were commissioned by **DG COMP (Directorate-General for Competition)** of the European Commission.
-I contributed by:
+The following studies were commissioned by DG COMP (Directorate-General for Competition) of the European Commission.
+My contributions included:
 - Preparing and cleaning both public and confidential datasets
 - Conducting statistical analyses using STATA and Excel
 - Creating charts and tables for policy reports